 Vasco Da Gama's celebrated passage to India (1497-99) not only initiated a period of Christian expansion, in which Jesuit missionaries declared war on the alleged 'idolatry' of Hindus.
-The engagement with the until then largely unknown and unexpectedly rich culture of Hinduism was also part of profound modern transformations that, in the long run, lead Christian Europe to recognize the plurality of religions around the globe.
-Hindu-Catholic Engagements in Goa offers a novel perspective on the Portuguese empire and Catholic hegemony in Asia that for almost half a millennium-from 1510 to 1961-had its capital in Goa.
+The engagement with the until then largely unknown and unexpectedly rich culture of Hinduism was also part of a set of modern transformations that, in the long run, led Christian Europe to recognise the plurality of religions around the globe.
+Hindu-Catholic Engagements in Goa offers a novel perspective on the Portuguese empire and Catholic hegemony in Asia, which for almost half a millennium-from 1510 to 1961-had its capital in Goa.
 Based on fresh archival studies and extensive ethnography, it reveals the dramatic role of religion at the beginning of colonialism and modernity and provides insight into Goa's intricate Hindu-Catholic syncretism today.

 Selected Contents: I. Vasco da Gama's Error: Conquest and Plurality 2.
 Image Wars: Iconoclasm, Idolatry, and Survival 3.
 Christian Puranas: Hermeneutic, Similarity, and Violence 4.
-Ganv: Place, Geneology, and Bodies 5.
+Ganv: Place, Genealogy, and Bodies 5.
 Demotic Ritual: Religion and Memory 6.
-Crossroads of Religions: Shrines and Urban Mobility Conclusion: Religion and Religions: Syncretism Reconsidered 2014 978-81-2505-521-1 ₹1860 228 pp Hardback Rights: Restricted Socio-Cultural Context of Water, The Study of a Gujarat Village Farhat Naz is with the International Water Management Institute, New Delhi
+Crossroads of Religions: Shrines and Urban Mobility; Conclusion: Religion and Religions: Syncretism Reconsidered 2014 978-81-250-5521-1 ₹2010 228 pp Hardback Rights: Restricted Socio-Cultural Context of Water, The Study of a Gujarat Village Farhat Naz is with the International Water Management Institute, New Delhi

-Water as a commodity in a consumer society is critically studied in this volume, the rural hinterland being viewed through the micro world of Mathnaa.
-It analyses various aspects of water management at a project in Mathnaa in Sabarkantha district of the state of Gujarat noted for its aridity.
-This small village is sharply differentiated along the lines of caste, tribe, class and gender.
+This book critically studies water as a commodity in a consumer society, analysing various aspects of water management in a project in Mathna in Sabarkantha, Gujarat, a district noted for its aridity.
+The small village of Mathna is sharply differentiated along the lines of caste, tribe, class and gender.
 Wells are the main source of irrigation, rainfall being erratic.
-Water scarcity is an arena of conflict, which leads to the social actors trying to exploit the situation for their vested interests depending on their relative power positions.
-The author has explained to what extent attempts to revive the institutions for community water management have been successful, illustrating local power dynamics in terms of wealth, land ownership and access to water.
-This book could be beneficial to readers, researchers and academicians because it gives basic information as well as innovative ideas on water management, structural aspect of caste/class that influences it and the technique of sustainability in water management techniques. -Social Action 66, April/June 2016 Selected Contents: I. Socio-Anthropological Look at Water: The Vagaries of Watershed Development Projects 2.
+Water scarcity breeds conflict, which leads to social actors trying to exploit the situation to their own advantage based on their relative power positions.
+The author has examined the extent to which attempts to revive the institutions for community water management have been successful, illustrating local power dynamics in terms of wealth, land ownership and access to water.
+This book could be beneficial to readers, researchers and academicians because it gives basic information as well as innovative ideas on water management, structural aspect of caste/class that influences it and the technique of sustainability in water management techniques. -Social Action 66, April/June 2016 e-book Selected Contents: I. Socio-Anthropological Look at Water: The Vagaries of Watershed Development Projects 2.
 Shades of Blue: Water Management in India across Time and Space 3.
 The Images of Community: Community-Based Natural Resource Management 4.
-Whims of e-book Gujarat's Water Planning Policy: Ailments, Pitfalls and Success 5.
+Whims of Gujarat's Water Planning Policy: Ailments, Pitfalls and Success 5.
 The World of Mathna 6.
 Social Organisation and Politics of Participation: The Watershed Development Project of Mathna 7.
 Groundwater Development of Mathna: Through the Lens of Borewells 8.
-The Landscape of Water: Community-Based Natural Resource Management in Mathna 2014 978-81-2505-430-6 ₹1680 256 pp Hardback Tibetan Refugees in India Education, Culture and Growing Up in Exile Mallica Mishra, Post-Doctoral Research Fellow, International Migration Unit, Centre for Development Studies, Thiruvananthapuram, Kerala See sociology 2014 978-81-2505-497-9 ₹1860 328 pp Hardback E-ISBN: 978-81-250-5604-1 Tranquebar-Whose History?
+The Landscape of Water: Community-Based Natural Resource Management in Mathna 2014 978-81-250-5430-6 ₹1830 256 pp Hardback Tibetan Refugees in India Education, Culture and Growing Up in Exile Mallica Mishra, Post-Doctoral Research Fellow, International Migration Unit, Centre for Development Studies, Thiruvananthapuram, Kerala See sociology 2014 978-81-250-5497-9 ₹2010 328 pp Hardback E-ISBN: 978-81-250-5604-1 Tranguebar-Whose History?